truthcoin/www.truthcoin.info/_posts/2015-08-04-pow-cheapest.md

 ##### Validators vs. Miners

-The problem is the MR: which gives the validators NewCoins + TransactionFees.
-As such it induces a MC to obtain that MR, being just as "wasteful" as Bitcoin.
-In Bitcoin, ~25.01 USD worth of BTC are "wasted" by the Miners every 10 minutes, but under Tendermint ~25.01 USD worth of BTC would be *wasted* by the Validators every 10 minutes.
+The problem is that validators receive ( NewCoins + TransactionFees ), an MR, and this MR induces a MC.
+While, in Bitcoin, ~25.01 USD worth of BTC are "wasted" by the Miners every 10 minutes, under Tendermint, ~25.01 USD worth of BTC would be *wasted* by the Validators every 10 minutes.

 ##### Nonproductive Investments Are "Wasteful"